Do you own a private or public limited company (bv or nv)? You must complete and file a corporate income tax return (vpb) for your company.

 The corporate income tax (vennootschapsbelasting or vpb) is a tax on the taxable profit.
 Your company pays corporate income tax on the taxable profit in a single financial year.
 You can reduce the taxable profit if your company has deductible losses (offset losses against profits).

-Often a financial year is the same as a calender year.
-However, a 'broken' financial year (e.g. from May to April) is also permitted.
+Often a financial year is the same as a calendar year.
+However, a 'broken' financial year (for example from May to April) is also permitted.
 The financial year for the corporate income tax return must be the same as the financial year in the company’s articles of association.

 Filing your corporate income tax return and tax rate

 You file the corporate income tax return each year, at the end of the company’s financial year.
 You have to file your corporate income tax return digitally.
 The tax rate depends on the taxable amount.
 You can find the corporate income tax rates (in Dutch) on the Netherlands Tax Administration website.